GoodsChain/backend/memory-bank/activeContext.md

 4. ✅ Add input validation for all endpoints
 5. ✅ Implement error handling middleware
 6. ✅ Add structured logging implementation
-7. Add documentation for API endpoints
+7. ✅ Add documentation for API endpoints
+8. All core features from project brief implemented.
+Awaiting new feature requests or refinements.

 ## Active Decisions
 1. Using singular table name 'customer' instead of 'customers' in database queries